iankantian/MODemoTest/README.md

 <!-- Video.js 5 -->
 <script src="/path/to/videojs_5.vast.vpaid.min.js"></script>
 ```
+in my build:
+<script src="js/videojs_5.vast.vpaid.js"></script>
+Be AWARE.
+It is at this point your browser terminal will Warn:
+video.js:18568VIDEOJS: WARN: Constructor logic via init() is deprecated; please use constructor() instead.
+So theres some legacy code somewhere in there... not fixing, just moving on!

 if you need to support older browsers that don't support ES5 add this to your page before the plugin script
 ```html